 What Personality Traits Are Required?

 - Patience: Along with showing compassion to the people you work with, you have to be patient with each one.
-Not every patient will be easy to work with.
+It won’t be easy to work with every patient.
 Some will have complaints, and others may just cause friction.
 Sometimes, there may even be a language barrier between you and your patient.
 It’s a phlebotomist’s job to remain patient and calm, no matter what type of situation arises while they are drawing blood.

 It’s also necessary for a phlebotomist to be calm under pressure.
 This can fall into the category of multitasking, but when there are deadlines and requests to meet, a good phlebotomist will remain cool and collected.
 Getting frazzled over a patient or a deadline will take away from your productivity, and could distract you from doing your job well.

 - Friendly: Your overall demeanor in any health profession should be friendly and pleasant.
-If you don’t like working with people, or tend to be a bit more antisocial, a job in the healthcare industry probably isn’t right for you.
-Again, phlebotomists can be one of the first medical professionals a patient sees, so they can set the tone for that patient’s overall experience.
+If you don’t like working with people or tend to be a bit more antisocial, a job in the healthcare industry probably isn’t right for you.
+Again, phlebotomists can be one of the first medical professionals a patient sees so that they can set the tone for that patient’s overall experience.
 A good bedside manner can is important.

 - Team Player: Not only do phlebotomy technicians work with a variety of different patients, but they are a part of a team.
 As a phlebotomist, you’ll work with doctors, nurses, and lab technicians regularly.
-Remember that you are a part of a medical staff, all working toward a common goal with each patient.
+Remember that you are a part of the medical staff, all working toward a common goal with each patient.
 Someone on the team cannot have a personality that tends to work better alone.
-Open communication and cooperation with the people you work with everyday is key.
+Open communication and cooperation with the people you work with every day are key.